Compare FREE Quotes on Insulation!

 Step 2: Check building regulations

 Your insulation plan should align with local building regulations when considering how to insulate a flat roof from the inside.
-Insulating a flat roof from the inside doesn't alter external appearance or need a permit but must meet specific standards.
+Insulating a flat roof from the inside doesn't alter the external appearance or need a permit but must meet specific standards.

-In the UK, building regulations state that loft insulation should be installed at a thickness of 270mm to achieve a U-value of 0.18 W/m²K or lower.
+In the UK, roof insulation building regulations state that loft insulation should be installed at a thickness of 270mm to achieve a U-value of 0.18 W/m²K or lower.
 The U-value measures how well a material prevents heat loss; lower values mean better insulation and energy efficiency.

 Step 3: Prepare work area